ghi-electronics/Docs/hardware/legacy_products/gadgeteer/modules.md

 https://github.com/ghi-electronics/NETMF-Gadgeteer/tree/master/Modules/GHIElectronics/OBDII

 # OneWire X1
-A breakout with a terminal block for easully connecting one wire devices, specifically the common temperature probes. one wire is not supported yet. https://github.com/ghi-electronics/NETMF-Gadgeteer/tree/master/Modules/GHIElectronics/OneWireX1
+A breakout with a terminal block for easily connecting one wire devices, specifically the common temperature probes. one wire is not supported yet. https://github.com/ghi-electronics/NETMF-Gadgeteer/tree/master/Modules/GHIElectronics/OneWireX1

 # PIR
 Motion detection.
-Simply pin 3 changes irs state when it detect motion.
+Simply pin 3 changes irs state when it detects motion.

 # Parallel CNC
 Will not be supported.

 # Potentiometer
 The Potentiometer module is simply a variable resistor connected to pin3.
-Rotaing it will resul in an anlog value chanign from min to max.
+Rotating its knob will result in an analog value changing from min to max.

 ```
 using System.Threading;